Parataxis

-Parataxis (from παράταξις, "act of placing side by side"; from παρα, para "beside" + τάξις, táxis "arrangement") is a literary technique, in writing or speaking, that favors short, simple sentences, without conjunctions or with the use of coordinating, but not with subordinating conjunctions.
+Parataxis (from παράταξις, "act of placing side by side"; from παρα, para "beside" + τάξις, táxis "arrangement") is a literary technique in writing or speaking that favors short, simple sentences without conjunctions, or sentences coordinated without the use of subordinating conjunctions.
 It contrasts with syntaxis and hypotaxis.

 It is also used to describe a technique in poetry in which two images or fragments, usually starkly dissimilar images or fragments, are juxtaposed without a clear connection.
 Readers are then left to make their own connections implied by the paratactic syntax.
 Ezra Pound, in his adaptation of Chinese and Japanese poetry, made the stark juxtaposition of images an important part of English-language poetry.

 Etymology

 Edward Parmelee Morris wrote in 1901 that the term was introduced into linguistics by Friedrich Thiersch in his Greek Grammar (1831).
 The term has remained unchanged, but the concept of parataxis has expanded.

 History

 The term "parataxis" is a modern invention, but the paratactic style itself goes back to the classical age.
 Parataxis distinguished itself as a rhetorical style during the fourth and fifth century B.C.E. because of the development of periodic methods used by orators.
 Ancient peoples believed these rhetorical styles originated in fifth century Sicily, where Corax and Tisias wrote books about new public speaking styles.
 It is believed these new methods were brought to Athens in 427 B.C. by Gorgias.
 After Gorgias' visit to Athens, numerous handbooks were written about new styles of rhetoric.
 These handbooks have not survived the years, but it is known that they classified rhetorical styles, so it is assumed that the distinction between periodic syntax and more traditional techniques were made.

 In the Rhetoric, Aristotle makes the earliest formal distinction between periodic syntax and older methods.
 He distinguishes between "lexis eiromene" and "lexis katestrammene".
 "Eiromene" means "to fasten together in rows" or "to string".
 Aristotle relates the term to the connection of clauses in a statement.
 Statements along these lines are referred to as unlimited, because the people listening to the speaker do not know how the sentence will end based on its beginning.
 Aristotle's section in his book regarding these styles of statements is seen today as the description of parataxis and is used to distinguish between Greek prose and periodic and paratactic techniques.
 Aristotle mentions that this style of writing had been used frequently at other times, but was hardly in use during his own time.